GSA/digitalgov.gov/content/posts/2015-01-23-training-trends-in-2014.md

 Thanks to all the participation from you, across many agencies, we’ve hosted over 100 events this past year with over 8,000 attendees.
 So, we thought we’d take took a look at the most popular (by attendance) in-person, on-line and recorded events throughout 2014.

-## Top 5 In-Person Events {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-338-Toni-Burwell-seated-crowd-end-DigitalGov-Citizen-Services-Summit-20140530_120948.jpg" alt="Attendees of the Spring 2014 DigitalGov Citizen Services Summit at GSA" %}
+## Top 5 In-Person Events {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/600-x-338-Toni-Burwell-seated-crowd-end-DigitalGov-Citizen-Services-Summit-20140530_120948.jpg" alt="Attendees of the Spring 2014 DigitalGov Citizen Services Summit at GSA" caption="" >}}

   1. [The DigitalGov Citizen Services Summit](https://www.WHATEVER/2014/05/30/digitalgov-citizen-services-summit-a-success/ "DigitalGov Citizen Services Summit a Success") was our most exciting and largest attended in-person event this year.
 It was held in May with over 200 attendees and featured panels on: